airwallex/payouts-web-sdk/README.md

 #### `theme` object properties:

-We support color theming for embedded components.
-To receive full support in recoloring your own color theme and design/branding requirements, please contact your Account Manager.
+We support theming for embedded components.
+To best match your branding needs with our comprehensive systems of themes, please contact your Account Manager so we can provide a tailored JSON for you to set the value of the theme property.

 ```ts
   const type ColorPattern = {